Moosieus/blog/content/intentional_elixir.md

 > ```
 > tests to see if a specific key `key` is in the dictionary.
 >
 > When reading thousands of lines of code like this we begin to worry about intentionality—we ask ourselves the question “what did the programmer intend by this line of code?”—by analysing the above three usages of the code we arrive at one of the answers data retrieval, a search or a test.
-There are a number of dicerent contexts in which keys can be looked up in a dictionary.
+There are a number of different contexts in which keys can be looked up in a dictionary.
 In one situation a programmer knows that a specific key should be present in the dictionary and it is a programming error if the key is not in the dictionary and the program should terminate.
 In another situation the programmer does not know if the keyed item is in the dictionary and their program must allow for the two cases where the key is present or not.
 >
 > Instead of guessing the programmer’s intentions and analyzing the code, a better set of library routines is:
 > ```elixir